fondemen/coreos-swarm-vagrant/readme.md

 ## Single-node usage ##

 If you just want a single node to play with Docker:
-`git clone https://github.com/fondemen/coreos-swarm-vagrant.git ; cd coreos-swarm-vagrant;PUBLIC=0 NODES=1 ETCD_SIZE=0 vagrant up`
+`git clone https://github.com/fondemen/coreos-swarm-vagrant.git ; cd coreos-swarm-vagrant;NODES=1 ETCD_SIZE=0 vagrant up`

 ## Multi-node usage ##

 ### TL;DR ###

-Use `boostrap-swarm.sh 3` to setup a brand new Docker Swarm cluster of 3 nodes...
+Use `./bootstrap-swarm.sh 3` to setup a brand new Docker Swarm cluster of 3 nodes...

 ### Manual setup ###

 First, clone the repo
 `git clone https://github.com/fondemen/coreos-swarm-vagrant.git ; cd coreos-swarm-vagrant`

-To initialize a cluster, just issue `vagrant up`.
+To initialize a cluster, just fire `vagrant up`.
 3 CoreOS nodes are set up (*docker-01*, *docker-02*, and *docker-03*) and form an etcd cluster.
-An etcd token url is automatically requested from discovery.etcd.io.
+In case you are using the public interface (by setting the PUBLIC env var to on), an etcd token url is automatically requested from discovery.etcd.io.
 The token url is stored to *etcd_token_url* file so that new nodes can be fired up and allowed to join.

 Before starting Swarm, you need to check that etcd is up and running: `vagrant ssh docker-01 -c 'etcdctl cluster-health'`

 To start Swarm, then issue
 ```
-export SWARM=on
-vagrant up
+SWARM=on vagrant up
 ```
 or on windows cmd
 ```